bpmn-io/bpmn.io/src/blog/2018/014-2018-in-review.md

 So what is up in 2019?
 For the first quarter we set out to carry out the following:

-* [Support BPMN Groups](https://github.com/bpmn-io/bpmn-js/issues/343) and make it [even easier/more intuitive](https://github.com/bpmn-io/bpmn-js/issues/478) to model BPMN diagrams with intermediate / boundary events.
+* [Support BPMN Groups](https://github.com/bpmn-io/bpmn-js/issues/343) and make it [even easier/more intuitive](https://github.com/bpmn-io/bpmn-js/issues/478) to model BPMN diagrams with intermediate/boundary events.

-* Better understand the integrator/developer journey and give you improved guidance on how to integrate and extend our libraries.
+* Better understand the developer journey and give you improved guidance on how to integrate and extend our libraries.

 Share your thoughts and feedback [in our forum](https://forum.bpmn.io/) or [@bpmn_io](https://twitter.com/bpmn_io) and stick with us for updates on our _just great_ modeling mission in 2019.